Enterprise Risk Management (ERM): A Comprehensive Guide to Managing Risks

 Risk Assessment

-Once identified, risks must be evaluated based on their probability and potential impact.
-This assessment helps organizations prioritize threats and focus their efforts on the most significant risks.
-Parapet’s ERM platform streamlines this process by offering sophisticated tools that quantify both the likelihood and the financial implications of each risk.
+Once risks are identified, they must be evaluated based on their likelihood and potential impact.
+Risk assessments help prioritize risks, allowing companies to focus their resources on addressing the most critical threats.
+With Parapet’s ERM software, organizations can streamline this process by utilizing sophisticated risk assessment tools that quantify both the likelihood and financial impact of each risk.

 Risk Response

-- Reduction: Taking steps to lessen the probability or impact of risks through preventive actions.
+- Reduction: Minimizing the likelihood or impact of the risk through preventive measures.

-- Acceptance: Accepting the risk and choosing to manage its consequences without further mitigation.
+- Acceptance: Acknowledging the risk and preparing to manage its impact without major preventive actions.

 Control Activities